-In recent years, the Ministry of Public Safety and Solicitor General ("Ministry") has been engaged with the public and stakeholders on advancing equitable and unbiased policing in the province.
-This has included, for example, completion of a public engagement process in March/April 2018 and Ministry release of a document called "Promoting Unbiased Policing in B.C., Public Engagement Process, What We Heard" 1.
+Over a number of years, the Ministry of Public Safety and Solicitor General ("Ministry") engaged with the public and stakeholders on advancing equitable and unbiased policing in the province, including completion of a public engagement process in March/April 2018 and Ministry release of a document called "Promoting Unbiased Policing in B.C., Public Engagement Process, What We Heard" 1.
 In addition to that report, they also gained insights from research, independent reviews and other targeted consultations (i.e., Advisory Committee on Provincial Policing Standards and Community-Based Advisory Committee on Police Stops).

 In October 2019, the Province issued the new British Columbia Provincial Policing Standard ("BCPPS") 6.2.1 - Police Stops (the 'Standard').
 This Standard came into effect on January 15, 2020.
 The Standard promotes consistency amongst police in BC, compliance with case law and the Canadian Charter of Rights and Freedoms.
 It sets out the circumstances in which police officers may stop a person and steps to be taken when asking the person to provide information to the police (voluntarily).
 There must be a justifiable reason for the 'Police Stop'.
 The Standard also requires the Chief Officer to conduct an annual audit of Police Stops.
-The first year for the report was 2020 (Police Board Report No. 2021-42).
-This current report provides the results of the police service's audit for 2021.
+The first year for the report was 2020.
+This current report provides the results of the police service's audit for 2022.

-&lt;sup>1 https://engage.gov.bc.ca/app/uploads/sites/121/2018/07/What-We-Heard-Report-Promoting-Unbiased-Policing-in-BC.pdf
+1 https://engage.gov.bc.ca/app/uploads/sites/121/2018/07/What-We-Heard-Report-Promoting-Unbiased-Policing-in-BC.pdf